sonny-tel/Ion/thunderstore/README.md

 ## Instructions

-You can grab a copy from the [releases](https://github.com/sonny-tel/Ion/releases/latest) page.

 Installation is basically the same as regular Northstar, just follow their manual install instructions [here](https://docs.northstar.tf/Wiki/installing-northstar/manual-installation/#installing-northstar).
 If you have an existing Northstar install, you might want to backup and delete/move any files in R2Northstar/mods or R2Northstar/packages, as there's a chance there might be problems.

 #### Recommended: Add -northstar launch argument